Pasteurization

-Pasteurization is named after the French microbiologist Louis Pasteur, whose research in the 1860s demonstrated that thermal processing would deactivate unwanted microorganisms in wine.
+Pasteurization is named after French microbiologist Louis Pasteur, whose research in the 1860s demonstrated that thermal processing would deactivate unwanted microorganisms in wine.
 Spoilage enzymes are also inactivated during pasteurization.
 Today, pasteurization is used widely in the dairy industry and other food processing industries for food preservation and food safety.

 By the year 1999, most liquid products were heat treated in a continuous system where heat was applied using a heat exchanger or the direct or indirect use of hot water and steam.
 Due to the mild heat, there are minor changes to the nutritional quality and sensory characteristics of the treated foods.
 Pascalization or high-pressure processing (HPP) and pulsed electric field (PEF) are non-thermal processes that are also used to pasteurize foods.

 History

 Louis Pasteur's pasteurization experiment illustrates the fact that the spoilage of liquid was caused by particles in the air rather than the air itself.
-These experiments were important pieces of evidence supporting the idea of the germ theory of disease.
+These experiments were important pieces of evidence for germ theory.